Mission and Values in Nursing

 - Finding God in All Things: Through events like the Call to Nursing and the Blessing of the Hands, nursing students are invited to see God’s beauty in every patient they encounter

 - Women and Men for and with Others: Our nursing students serve the local and global community by volunteering in places such as the Dominican Republic or the Porto Clinic within the Heart Ministry Center in Omaha, which serves the city’s poorest citizens

-- Faith that Does Justice: Through events such as Project Homeless Connect, our faculty, staff and students seek justice that is grounded in faith in God and the dignity of all people
+- Faith that Does Justice: Through service events, our faculty, staff and students seek justice that is grounded in faith in God and the dignity of all people

 - Cura Personalis: This Latin phrase, which means “care for the person,” is embodied in all that we do in nursing by providing care for the mind, body and spirit